-- climate change mitigation - adaptation to climate change - sustainable use and protection of water and marine resources - transition towards the circular economy, also with reference to waste reduction and recycling - prevention and reduction of pollution - protection and restoration of biodiversity and ecosystem health
+- climate change mitigation - climate change adaptation - sustainable use and protection of water and marine resources - transition to a circular economy, also with reference to waste reduction and recycling - pollution prevention and control - protection and restoration of biodiversity and ecosystems

-(24) Official Journal of the European Union, EU Regulation 2020/852 of the European Parliament and of the Council concerning the establishment of a framework that favours sustainable investments and amending Regulation (EU) 2019/2088.
+(23) Official Journal of the European Union, EU Regulation 2020/852 of the European Parliament and of the Council concerning the establishment of a framework that favours sustainable investments and amending Regulation (EU) 2019/2088.
 The Regulation is implemented through the progressive adoption of Delegated Acts.

-(25) See the Action Plan to finance sustainable growth, European Commission, COM (2018) 97 final and subsequently the Strategy to finance the transition to a sustainable economy, European Commission, COM (2021) 390 final.
+(24) See the Action Plan to finance sustainable growth, European Commission, COM (2018) 97 final and subsequently the Strategy to finance the transition to a sustainable economy, European Commission, COM (2021) 390 final.

-(26) See Article 1 of EU Regulation 852/2020 and Assonime Circular No. 1 of 19 January 2022, The European Regulation on the taxonomy of eco-sustainable activities: publishing obligations for companies.
+(25) See Article 1 of EU Regulation 852/2020 and Assonime Circular No. 1 of 19 January 2022, The European Regulation on the taxonomy of eco-sustainable activities: publishing obligations for companies.

-In 2021, the European Commission adopted the Climate Delegated Act (27) which regulates the first two climate objectives (mitigation and adaptation), establishing the technical screening criteria for the economic activities that can contribute substantially to their achievement without causing significant damage to the remaining environmental objectives.
-Today the Taxonomy identifies 13 sectors covering a total of over 100 economic activities, of which 86 can make a significant contribution to both mitigation and adaptation, 8 to mitigation only and 15 to adaptation only.
+In 2021, the European Commission adopted the Climate Delegated Act26 which regulates the first two climate objectives (mitigation and adaptation), establishing the technical screening criteria for the economic activities that can contribute substantially to their achievement without causing significant damage to the remaining environmental objectives.
+During 2023, the Commission published two important updates to the taxonomy, namely: